 Our human ancestors didn’t choose the civilization in which we’re stuck.
 It all happened gradually over thousands of years in a natural quest for greater comfort and security.
 We didn’t realize that we were trading emotional comfort and security of the old way, for the worldly comfort and security we sought… alas, unintended consequences!
 Ah yes, Not knowing the constant, rash actions lead to ominous results, and … not knowing this knowing is disease.

-Major changes for humanity began with the development of our cognitive ability 1-3 million years ago, the harnessing of fire .5 million years ago, and the agricultural revolution 10,000 years ago.
-This last event launched humanity into a ‘gradual’ transition between the stable old way and what will eventually be a somewhat stable ‘reformed old way‘, I assume.
+Major changes for humanity began with the development of our cognitive ability 1-3 million years ago, the harnessing of fire half a million years ago, and the agricultural revolution 10,000 years ago.
+This last event launched humanity into a gradual transition between the stable old way and what will eventually be a somewhat stable updated old way, I predict.
 Agriculture paved the way to metallurgy, literacy, economics, religion, bureaucracy, and other hallmarks of civilization.
 All this, in turn, brought us to what is the most profound turning point since we harnessed fire — the Electric Revolution.
-Now onward as we ride the wave of evolution…
+I call this riding the wave of evolution…

-(1) I suspect that hunter-gatherers seldom went overboard with their cultural narratives.
+(1) Hunter-gatherers seldom went overboard with their cultural narratives.
 Such reinforcement just wasn’t necessary; they acquired their emotional security organically.
 Conversely, civilization’s narratives have more work to do.
 Both loyalist and rebels radically need their respective story line to shore up their sense of self, self-security, and self-righteous authenticity.

 It’s ironic that we believe civilization helps us rise above our animal nature.
 Not so — civilization merely gets us to act civilized.
 We suppress our animal nature, which then must find other less healthy outlets.
 For hunter-gatherers, periodically using music, dance, and trance were enough to ease any emotional, intertribal stresses they encountered.
 In large disconnected populations, this doesn’t come easily.
 For example, we need alcohol, drugs, and occasional periods of war- followed-by-peace to help us open up, let go, and feel temporarily more connected.